- About MRL

 Preserving the trust of our customers and the public depends on maintaining our roadway to stringent standards for the over 382,000 total carloads of freight we collectively transport each year.
 But MRL's rigorous program goes far beyond repair of wear and tear.
 We are improving our railroad both physically and operationally, investing in being a safer, more efficient business partner for our customers and building an enduring and reliable service.

 Concrete and steel

-In a top-to-bottom project MRL Bridge 209 is being refurbished for many more years of service.
-Massive concrete beams affected by age and weather were removed to be replaced with precisely-engineered steel supports.
+In a top-to-bottom project MRL Bridge 209 was refurbished to provide many more years of service.
+Massive concrete beams affected by age and weather were replaced with precisely-engineered steel supports.
 Bridge decking was replaced at the same time.
 Every MRL bridge receives regular inspection and maintenance as warranted.